nelsonchoo456/RC4LaundryBot2021/README.md

 ## API

-Rename `api/.env.example` to `api/.env`.
+Copy the contents of `api/.env.example` to a new file named `api/.env`.
 Use `pip install -r api/requirements.txt` to install the dependencies.
 From the `api/` directory, run `docker-compose up -d` to spin up two CockroachDB containers.
 One is used for testing, and another for development.

 To start the server, run `uvicorn api.main:app` in the root directory.
 The default port is 8000.